 He also notes that you must catch yourself.
 Do not allow yourself to interrupt someone.
 It’s about the worst thing you can ever do, especially in an emotional conversation.
 Nothing will turn someone off faster and solidify the position they already have in their mind.

 Bob Burg is full of amazing insight into the human mind.
-To learn more about connecting with people, managing your emotions, and how to be an influencer—listen to episode #171 of the Negotiations Ninja podcast!
+To learn more about connecting with people, managing your emotions, putting yourself into someone else’s shoes, and how to be an influencer—listen to episode #171 of the Negotiations Ninja podcast!